viking-danube-river-cruise-photo

 Budapest

 The ship was moored near the Elisabeth Bridge.
 If you’re reading this and going on the same cruise, note that you’re close to two of my favourite thermal baths in Budapest, the centuries-old Rudas and the Art Nouveau-styled Gellert.
-Furthermore, the lively Central Market is within walking distance.
+Furthermore, the lively Central Market, one of my recommended things to do in Budapest, is within walking distance.
 You can easily visit these on your own.
 After checking in and exploring the ship, I decided to indulge myself by spending the rest of the afternoon at the Rudas spa.

 budapest-photo